Brooks377/leftside_teamproject/proposal/proposal.md

         - Calendar data including listing availability, prices, and min/max nights (into near future)
         - Unit of observation: Days
         - Calendar range: **3/19/2023 - 3/18/2024**
+    - **For additional robustness**
+        - We are considering whether or not to include archived listing data back to 6/13/2022
+        - It is found in the same location and is in the same format (click "show archived data", scroll to 13 June, 2022)
+        - The addition of this data would allow for a better prediction and a website with more options for data
+        - We would have to be careful of overlapping/gaps in data

 2. For use in the dashboard, we will need **2020 Census neighborhood data**:
     - The shapefile for neighborhood outlines is found [here](https://data.boston.gov/dataset/census-2020-block-group-neighborhoods/resource/ed89fab7-aa21-42ce-874b-1b4971ab50fb)